Itimoto/Potato.Irish-Server/README.md

 ...
 URLError: <urlopen error [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed (_ssl.c:852)>
 ```
-I could never *really* figure out how to fix it -- it seems to be an OS-related issue.
+Well, I could never *really* figure out how to fix it -- it seems to be an OS-related issue.
 Rather, reinstalling CentOS 6.7 seemed to fix it.

 The only issue being, however, needing to reintegrate the Server *one more time all over again*

-(If it's any help, checking the CentOS version (with `cat /etc/centos-release`, if I remember correctly) returned `CentOS 6.10 (final)`)
+(If it's any help, checking the CentOS version (with `cat /etc/centos-release`, if I remember correctly) returned `CentOS 6.10 (Final)` instead of `CentOS 6.7 (Final)`)

 ## Credit Where Credit Is Due.